CS 1313 010 Fall 2007

 In accordance with OU policy:

-you will receive a withdrawal grade of W
+undergraduates will receive a withdrawal grade of W

 on assignments graded to date;